Brian Henderson

 Hi there, I'm Brian.

-I am a Marriage and Family Therapist Trainee working in the San Francisco Bay Area.
-I am currently working with individuals and couples.
+I am an Associate Marriage and Family Therapist working in the San Francisco Bay Area.
+I am currently seeing individuals and couples.

 There comes a moment for each of us where we struggle to make sense of where to go next.

 Some part of us knows that life should be different.
-We long for something different and we don’t know how to get it.
-It could be more peace with our bodies.
+We long for something else and we don’t know how to get it.
+It could be more peace with or within our bodies.
 Maybe it’s resolution with our families or deeper relationship with our partners.
-Or we’re trying to figure out how to be less alone and reconnect with community.
+Or we’re trying to figure out how to be less alone with our grief and pain.

 We too often receive the message that what we feel is too much.
 We come to believe that what makes us different, makes us a burden, and that we should deal with it on our own.

 We are not broken for our suffering.
 What we feel does not need fixing.
 I believe that our hurts are signal flares from some deeper, more intact self, which light the way to a better relationship with the world around us.
-Therapy is the practice of following those signals with someone else walking beside you.
+Therapy is the practice of learning how to follow those signals with someone else walking beside you.

 Change can be difficult.